 Practicum students are expected to provide 12 – 20 hours per week during the fall, winter and spring quarters at the UWB Counseling Center.
 The days of the week you are at our site is negotiable, but must occur Monday – Friday from 8:30 am to 5:00 pm.

 Practicum students will build their caseload over the fall quarter and then maintain their caseload throughout the year by adding new clients to their schedules as they terminate with ongoing clients.
 Students will begin with a few clients per week and build up to 8 – 12 clients per week as the quarter is underway.
 The Counseling Center provides short-term counseling.
-Seventy-one percent of clients receive 1 – 5 sessions.
-Eighteen percent receive 6 – 10 sessions, six percent receiving 11 – 15, with the remaining five percent receiving 16 plus sessions.
 For training purposes practicum students are encouraged to work with their supervisor to identify two clients who would benefit from longer term counseling (6 – 9 months).
 Practicum students will provide counseling in offices which are equipped with computer cameras to digitally record and store all counseling sessions.
 These recordings will be deleted once their supervisor has reviewed them and provided supervision for those clinical sessions.

-Practicum students will receive 1.5 hours of face-to-face individual clinical supervision per week.
+Practicum students will receive 1-2 hours of face-to-face individual clinical supervision per week.
 The supervision will be provided by a licensed psychologist who has direct clinical responsibility for client care.
-The practicum student’s clinical supervisor will have an additional 1.0 to 2.0 hours per week to review digital recordings of the student’s clinical work.
+The practicum student’s clinical supervisor will review digital recordings of the student’s clinical work.
 The UWB Counseling Center uses Titanium, an electronic scheduling and electronic health record system.
 The clinical supervisor will review and sign all clinical notes.

 Doctoral Students: Applicants are required to have met all requirements for their master degree or equivalent experience.
 If defense of master thesis is the only outstanding requirement you may still apply.
 Applicants need to have successfully completed one academic year of outpatient counseling with young adults (14 – 17) or adults (18 – 60).